hexbatch/apple-core/core-docs/step-6-elements/element-overview.md

 is like a very hard set time boundary for the element, and in many ways is just that, it's factored into any time boundaries the element.
 Once it is past the time to live, the element is not usable, because of the time boundary ending, and there is an api in the admin area to start gc

+# Creating elements

+Elements are created from a type, and when this happens, the element is made, but then can be destroyed if any constructor events are forbidden.
+Each ancestor and parent of the type can have an event that says no, only one needs to say no to prevent the creation, and detroy the element (without destruction event)
+See types for more discussion on this.

+# Destroying elements

+When an element is properly destroyed, each parent and ancestor has a notice, there is no ability to stop the destruction